origin1tech/pargv/README.md

 Often when you're parsing arguments it's for the purpose of running a command within your node command line utility.
-Pargv makes this rather simple by assuming the specified index provided is this primary command.
+Pargv is designed specifically for this purpose by assuming the specified index provided is the primary command.
 All other parameters are ether additional sub-commands or flags/options.

-This is exactly the purpose of Pargv.
+**NOTE** If you are in need of a full blown command line parser I would suggest Yargs.
+Pargv is a stripped down solution for this very specific need.
+That said if you are after parsing for the purpose of building up a CLI it packages up the args quite nicely for you.

 ## Install Using npm